-My interdisciplinary research explores the intersections between performance, education, and memory studies.
+My interdisciplinary research explores the intersections between art practice and philosophy, focusing on devising performativity through collective practices

-I am interested in decolonial thinking and its potential to address: intergenerational knowledge construction and de-construction; autobiographical memories as emergent and imbued in experiential knowledge; problematizing performance-based methodologies.
+I am interested in how decolonial thinking as an improvisational gesture of refusal, touching upon intergenerational knowledge construction and de-construction; autobiographical memories as emergent and imbued in experiential knowledge.

 My PhD research is positioned under the umbrella of post-qualitative inquiry, posing the question ’what is that we are doing as we face the future?’.

 Performative practices ground explorations into process philosophy.
 Theory-and-practice are weaved together through a participatory research design to challenge linear chronologies in autobiographical accounts.